All tournaments at The Lodge Card Club operate under the official Tournament Directors Association rules, which are listed below in full.

-A: Misdeals include but are not necessarily limited to: 1) 2 or more boxed cards on the initial deal; 2) first card dealt to the wrong seat; 3) cards dealt to a seat not entitled to a hand; 4) a seat entitled to a hand is dealt out; 5) In flop games, if 1 of the first 2 cards dealt off the deck or any other 2 downcards are exposed by dealer error.
-House standards apply for draw games (ex: lowball).
+A: Misdeals include but are not necessarily limited to: 1) 2 or more boxed cards on the initial deal; 2) first card dealt to the wrong seat; 3) cards dealt to a seat not entitled to a hand; 4) a seat entitled to a hand is dealt out; 5) the wrong number of cards is dealt to any player (except Rule 37); 6) Before SA, a non-standard card for the game type is found (example: jokers, 2-3-4-5 in short deck); 7) In flop games, if 1 of the first 2 cards dealt off the deck or any other 2 downcards are exposed by dealer error.
+House rules apply for draw games (ex: lowball).

 B: Players may be dealt 2 consecutive cards on the button (see also Rule 37).

-C: In a misdeal, the re-deal is an exact re-play: the button does not move, no new players are seated, and limits stay the same.
+C: In misdeals, the re-deal is an exact re-play: the button doesn’t move, no new players are seated, limits stay the same.
 Cards are dealt to players on penalty or not at their seats for the original deal (Rule 30), then their hands are killed.
-The original deal and re-deal count as one hand for a player on penalty, not two.
+The original deal and re-deal count as 1 hand for a player on penalty, not 2.

-D: Once substantial action occurs a misdeal cannot be declared; the hand must proceed (See Rule 36).
+D: Once substantial action occurs (see Rule 36) a misdeal cannot be declared; the hand must proceed unless the deck is fouled.
+Non-standard cards found after SA are treated as scraps of paper (exception: fouled decks).

-E: Fouled decks will be as defined by local gaming regulations and house policy.
+E: Fouled decks.
+If 2 or more cards of the same suit and rank are found, the deck is fouled.
+Other fouled deck conditions may be defined by local gaming regulations and house policy.
 If a fouled deck is discovered, regardless of SA, play will stop and all bets will be returned.
 Once a hand concludes, the right to dispute based on a fouled deck ends according to Rule 22.

 36: Substantial Action (SA)